A strengthened $(\infty, n)$-categorical pasting theorem: Introduction

 \subsection{Acknowledgments}

 This work is the first of a series of two articles\footnote{The sequel will concern advances toward the comparison between the diagrammatic and the standard models of \( (\infty, n) \)\nbd categories.} that elaborate on results and conjectures announced during our talk at the MPIM last February.
-We thank Viktoryia Orzonova and L\'eo Schelstraete for the invitation and subsequent interesting discussions.
-We are also grateful to Amar Hadzihasanovic for the precious feedback.
+We thank Viktoriya Ozornova and L\'eo Schelstraete for the invitation and subsequent interesting discussions.
+We are grateful to Amar Hadzihasanovic for the precious feedback.
+We thank Marcus Nicolas for suggesting to us Theorem \ref{thm:gray_monoidal_acyclic} concerning the Gray tensor product, and Tim Campion for pointing out a reference and useful discussions concerning an earlier version of this article.